thatkind/test/ecobee-overview.md

 # Schedules

 Home, sleep, and away are a few basic temperature schedules provided by default.
 Home is for the temperature you prefer while you are awake.
 Sleep is for your desired sleeping temperature.
-Away is for when your home is not occupied, and will use a your temperature settings to basically allow your system to rest more in your absence.
+Away is for when your home is not occupied and will use your temperature settings to allow your system to rest more in your absence.

 # Sensors